anders-biostat/MethSCAn/docs/index.md

 If you encounter other problems during installation, make sure you have Python3.8 or higher, and make sure you have the latest PIP version.
 If the problem persists, consider installing `methscan` in a clean Python environment (for example using [venv](https://docs.python.org/3/library/venv.html)).

 #### Too many open files
 If you encounter a "too many open files" error during `methscan prepare` (`OSError: [Errno 24] Too many open files`), you need to increase the maximum number of files that can be opened.
-In Unix systems, try `ulimit -n 9999`.
+On Unix systems, try `ulimit -n 99999`.

 ## Source Code